MicrosoftDocs/azure-reference-other/studio-module-reference/r-language-modules.md

 ## Optimization for R scoring tasks

-The implementation of R in the Machine Learning Studio and workspace environment includes two principal components.
+The implementation of R in the Machine Learning Studio (classic) and workspace environment includes two principal components.
 One component coordinates script execution, and the other provides high-speed data access and scoring.
 The scoring component is optimized to enhance scalability and performance.

-Therefore, R workspaces in Machine Learning Studio also support two kinds of scoring tasks, each optimized for different requirements.
+Therefore, R workspaces in Machine Learning Studio (classic) also support two kinds of scoring tasks, each optimized for different requirements.
 You typically use scoring on a file-by-file basis when you are building an experiment.
 You typically use the request response service (RRS) for very fast scoring, when you are scoring as part of a web service.

 ## R package and version support

-Machine Learning Studio includes over 500 of the most popular R packages.
+Machine Learning Studio (classic) includes over 500 of the most popular R packages.
 The R packages that you can select from depend on which R version you select for your experiment:

 + CRAN R
 + Microsoft R Open (MRO 3.2.2 or MRO 3.4.4)